alexmattingley/py-ndbc-buoy-spectra/readme.md

 ##API Argument Documentation

-###There are several different arguments that you can pass through url in order to get a desired buoy's energy breakdowns in the format that you want.
+###There are several different arguments that you can pass through the url in order to get a desired buoy's energy breakdowns in the format that you want.

 - buoy
 - datasource